 Before Hortonworks and Accenture, Sameer spent five years at Symantec where he deployed Veritas Clustering and Storage Foundation solutions (VCS, VVR, SF-HA) to Fortune 500 and government clients throughout North America.

 Maximiliano Firtman is one of the leading experts in mobile and web 2.0 development in the Americas today.
 From development and private consulting work, to writing books and speaking at conferences, to training some of the most advanced software teams around the globe.
 Max has been a Nokia Developer Champion since 2006 and Adobe Community Champion since 2011.
-He is the author of the book Programming the Mobile Web and the upcoming jQuery Mobile: Up & Running, both published by O'Reilly Media.
+He is the author of the books Programming the Mobile Web and jQuery Mobile: Up & Running, both published by O'Reilly Media.
 He has also written books in Spanish distributed in Latin America and Spain, such as AJAX, Web 2.0 Para Profesionales.
 You can follow him on twitter at @firt.

 Today Max focuses on HTML5, CSS3, mobile web, multiplatform hybrid development and WPO (Web Performance Optimization).
 His Mobile Web Programming Blog discusses mobile web development with quite good success finding new things on devices (such as the accelerometer API in iOS) and creating the most complete mobile emulator guide up to now.
 He has also launched the free service Mobile Tiny URL for easy URL typing on mobile devices.
 In September 2011 Max has also created a new project Mobile HTML5, a compatibility tableof every mobile platform and its HTML5 support.

 Max is the founder of two user groups: ARFUG -official Adobe User Group- and Mobile Argentina; and has organized lot of events in the last years, including MobileCamp and Adobe en Vivo Argentina.
-Max has presented at many conferences across the US, Europe and South America like Velocity, OSCON, Breaking Development, Nokia Talk, goto conference;, Campus Party, Adobe Lite Days, Adobe en Vivo, MobileCamp, and BarCamp.
+Max has presented at many conferences across the US, Europe and South America like Velocity, OSCON, Breaking Development, Nokia Talk, GOTO Conference, Campus Party, Adobe Lite Days, Adobe en Vivo, MobileCamp, and BarCamp.

 Jeremy has been creating web applications in one form or another for over 15 years.
 He's a full stack developer who is just as much at home working on the front end as he is with a server stack and a DB console.